chocrates-test-org/sturdy-octo-succotash/.github/steps/3-copilot-comment.md

 ### :keyboard: Activity: Generate Copilot suggested code from comments.

-1. From inside the codespace in the VS Code explorer window, create a new file.
-(If you closed the Codespace from above, please open it back up or create a new Codespace.)
+1. From inside the editor in the VS Code explorer window, create a new file.
 2. Name the file `comments.js`.
 3. Type the following comment into the file:
    ```